-Our paper contributes to a small literature on competitive markets with asymmetric information, in which consumers' beliefs systematically deviate from rational expectations.
-The closest precedent is Eyster and Piccione (2013), who study dynamic competitive markets for financial securities without short-selling.
+Our paper contributes to a small literature on competitive markets with asymmetric information, in which consumers' beliefs deviate from rational expectations.
+Eyster and Piccione (2013) study dynamic competitive markets for financial securities without short-selling.
 Their traders have diversely coarse models of an exogenous state that determines the interest rate and dividend.
-Our baseline behavioral model of Section 2 generates a similar behavior as, since interior equilibrium is fully revealing, agents behave as if they have a coarse perception of the state space.
-Using a similar model in which states evolve in continuous time yet trading periods are discrete, Steiner and Stewart (2015) show that as the duration of trading periods vanishes, equilibrium asset prices become measurable with respect to the meet of the partitions of the state space that traders' subjective models induce.
+Our baseline behavioral model of Section 2 generates similar behavior as, since interior equilibrium is fully revealing, agents behave as if they have a coarse perception of the state space.
+Using a similar model in which states evolve in continuous time while trading periods are discrete, Steiner and Stewart (2015) show that as the duration of trading periods vanishes, equilibrium asset prices become measurable with respect to the meet of the partitions of the state space that traders' subjective models induce.